AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

       end P;

 --------------------------------------
-Type Completion Deferred To The Body
+Type Completion Deferred to the Body
 --------------------------------------

 * In the private part of a package, it is possible to defer the completion of an incomplete type to the body